DataDog/heroku-buildpack-datadog/README.md

 ### Enabling the Datadog Redis integration

-If you are using a Redis addon in your Heroku application (for example, Heroku Data for Redis or Redis Enterprise Cloud), you can easily enable the Datadog Redis integration by setting an envionment variable:
+If you are using a Redis add-on in your Heroku application (for example, Heroku Data for Redis or Redis Enterprise Cloud), you can enable the Datadog Redis integration by setting an environment variable:

 ```
 heroku config:set ENABLE_HEROKU_REDIS=true
 ```

-By default, this integration assumes the Redis connection URL is defined in an environement variable called `REDIS_URL` (this is default for Heroku Data for Redis and other addons).
+By default, this integration assumes the Redis connection URL is defined in an environment variable called `REDIS_URL` (this is the default configuration for Heroku Data for Redis and other Redis add-ons).

-If your connection URL is defined in a different environment variable, set the `REDIS_URL_VAR` environment variable to the name of the variable name.
-For example, if you're using Redis Enterprise Cloud, set it to "REDISCLOUD_URL":
+If your connection URL is defined in a different environment variable, set the `REDIS_URL_VAR` environment variable to the variable name.
+For example, if you're using Redis Enterprise Cloud, set it to `REDISCLOUD_URL`:

 ```
 heroku config:set REDIS_URL_VAR=REDISCLOUD_URL